Whether it’s buying a home or refinancing a mortgage, real estate appraisals are a necessity for any financed property.

 1) Inspection: An appraiser visits the property, then inspects and analyses the property to determine a fair market value.

-2) Comparables: The appraiser then analyses other similar property within the area, and compares recent sales to conclude a market value.
+2) Comparables: The appraiser then analyses other similar properties within the area, and compares recent sales to conclude a market value.

 3) Final appraisal report: The appraiser will use the data from the above, and issue a final appraisal report.